 There is also a third type of dancer who disregards feeling altogether and cares only about how the dance looks.
 These dancers replace the close embrace with an open hold, lead with their arms and hands instead of their torsos, and rely heavily on acrobatic, attention-grabbing movements, treating dancing as a display of technical prowess.

 This showmanship and affectation is a countercurrent in contemporary tango.
 Technically, this path is obsessed with dramatic, complex, exotic, and difficult movements.
 The goal is applause rather than connection.
 Such dancing not only fundamentally contradicts the essence of tango, but also disrupts the social dance floor and endangers other dancers.
-One must ask: can a dance stripped of intimacy and emotional exchange still be called the dance of love?
+One has to ask: Is the spectacle of attention-grabbing necessarily beautiful?
+Can a dance stripped of intimacy and emotional exchange still be called the dance of love?

 Choosing the Right Path as a Beginner